MicrosoftDocs/powerapps-docs/articles/functions/function-char.md

 ## Description ##

-The **Char** function returns a string containing the appropriate ASCII character for your platform.
+The **Char** function returns a string that contains the appropriate ASCII character for your platform.

 ## Syntax ##